-- ✓ The drive controllers are switched on. - 1.
-In the project tree, select the module under which you have recorded your drive controller and click Online connection in the project menu. - \Rightarrow The Add connection dialog box opens.
+- ✓ You have verified the plausibility of the predefined test motion variables. - ✓ The drive controllers are switched on. - 1.
+In the project tree, select the module under which you have recorded your drive controller and click Online connection in the project menu. - ⇒ The Add connection dialog box opens.
 All drive controllers found via IPv4 limited broadcast are displayed. - 2.
 Direct connection tab > IP address column: